Gakomi/steamdeckrecovery/README.md

 For the script to work you need steamos-chroot

-To install it you need first to mount the recovery usb rootfs partition run install-steamos-chroot.sh by using command
+To install it you need first to mount all partitions from the recovery usb and run install-steamos-chroot.sh by using command

      ./install-steamos-chroot.sh